-- Select the user interface language for the user. - To protect the program, you can use an automatic lock or automatic logoff.
+- Type a name for the account in the User name box. - To add a password to the account, click Change password and type the password two times. - Type an optional description about the user account. - Use the pull-down menu to select the user group into which you want to assign to the user. - Select the user interface language for the user. - To protect the program, you can use an automatic lock or automatic logoff.
 If the user does not use the program for the specified time, the program is locked or the user is logged off.
-The user can also manually lock the Workstation program at any time. - Click OK to save the new user account.
+The user can also manually lock the Workstation program at any time.

+339. Click OK to save the new user account.